Rosehill College

 Rosehill College is a New Zealand co-educational state secondary school located in the Rosehill area of Papakura in the Auckland region.
 The college opened on 3 February 1970, and is now the largest secondary school in the area.

-Located approximately 31 km south of Auckland CBD by road, on the southern edge of the Auckland metropolitan area, the college admits students residing on the western side of the Southern Auckland Railway Line in Papakura and caters the Rosehill, Pahurehure, and Opaheke area as well as students from surrounding rural areas including Te Hihi, Karaka, Drury, Ponga, Runciman, Ramarama, Ararimu, Kingseat, Waiau Pa, and Clark's Beach.
+Located approximately 31 km south of Auckland CBD by road, on the southern edge of the Auckland metropolitan area, the college admits students residing on the western side of the Southern Auckland Railway Line in Papakura.
+It caters to the Rosehill, Pahurehure, and Opaheke area as well as students from surrounding rural areas including Te Hihi, Karaka, Drury, Ponga, Runciman, Ramarama, Ararimu, Kingseat, Waiau Pa, and Clark's Beach.
 The campus is also situated next to Rosehill Intermediate.

 History

-When the school opened on Tuesday, 3 February 1970 the population consisted of only 180 students, and 9 teachers.
+The school opened on Tuesday, 3 February 1970 with 180 students and 9 teachers.
 As the Papakura area was overtaken by Auckland's urban sprawl the school's roll increased exponentially.

-The school was officially opened by Mr. A Campbell, who was the mayor of Papakura at this time, and previously worked as Principal of nearby Papakura High School.
+The school was officially opened by the mayor of Papakura, Mr. A Campbell, who had previously worked as Principal of nearby Papakura High School.

+The foundation principal was Eric Jerkovich, who was honoured in the 1985 Queen's Birthday Honours with an MBE for services to education, shortly after his retirement.
+The subsequent principal, Tom Robson, responded to criticism of South Auckland education of Pasifika by Sefulu Ioane, saying Pacific Island students chose to come from other parts of Auckland to Rosehill.